chriscowley/chriscowley.me.uk/source/_posts/2013-04-07-stop-the-hate-on-software-raid.markdown

 As with everything in IT, hardware is falling by the wayside in storage.
 Modern processors can do the processing so fast that there is no performance need for hardware in between your OS and the disks any more.
 The OS layers (Storage Spaces on Windows and especially MD/LVM on Linux) are so mature now that their reliability can be taken as a given.
 With the management advantages, there really is no technical reason to stick with hardware RAID.
 In fact the closer you can get the raw disks to your OS the better.

 {% pullquote %}
 As I said at the start, the subject here is software vs hardware RAID, but my problem goes deeper than that particular argument.
-As technology professional, we are technical people.
+As technology professionals, we are technical people.
 We need to understand what is going on under the bonnet - that is our job!
 It may be fine for a vendor to pull the wool over a CFO's eyes, but {" we need to know what is inside that magic black box, especially when it is in the spec sheet"}.
 {% endpullquote %}